 - 8.8 While the site could in principle accommodate a dwelling the proposal must also satisfy all other planning and environmental criteria, and as such the proposed site must be suitable for development.
 The application site is an undeveloped and relatively unmaintained parcel of land, which falls away significantly from the roadside towards the rear (east) and southern boundaries with the change in levels between the road and rear of site of almost 8m. - 8.9 In order to develop the site extensive site works and engineering works will be required.
-It is not clear at this stage how exactly the applicant intends to develop the site as a number of indicative block plans have been submitted outlining different layouts for the site.
-The latest plans show a detached garage as part of the proposal but has not indicated finished ground levels or finished floor levels for the garage relative to the dwelling.
-An indicative cross section was submitted along with a previous version of the block plan which shows the change in levels across the site and shows the extent to which the site will have to be engineered to accommodate the proposed development.
-The indicative plan showed the dwelling set on a raised platform, which could double up as basement garage/storage space, with an almost 5m high retaining wall to the rear of the site to provide the area for car parking and garage.
-It is noted that the cross section does not reflect the most recent block plan which includes a garage and larger area of hardstanding to the rear of the dwelling.
-Therefore the amount of retaining structures and engineering works will be greater than that indicated on the cross section.
+Amended plans were submitted on 18th October 2019 in response to concerns raised in respect of the visual impact the proposed development would have.
+The revised indicative site plan and cross section have removed the detached garage from the proposal and have reduced the area to be developed from previously proposed.
+The proposed dwelling is to be set on a raised platform at a comparable level to the Loughermore Road.
+In order to provide this platform there will be approximately 6m of fill required to the rear of the dwelling with a retaining wall over 3m in height.
+To the rear of the dwelling is a rear yard which sits over 3m below the level of the dwelling.
+This yard will require in excess of 3.5m of fill with a further retaining wall to the rear of the site.

-- 8.10Paragraph 5.64 of PPS 21 outlines that sites which rely on significant earth works, such as mounding or cut and fill for integration will be unacceptable.
+- 8.10Policy CTY13 of PPS21 requires proposals to visually integrate into their immediate and wider setting.
+This requirement is not solely confined to dwellings but includes associated site works.
+Policy CTY13 and Building on Tradition promote appropriate design which includes respecting the natural contours of the site in order to avoid unnecessary or excessive site works.
+Additionally Paragraph 5.64 of PPS 21 outlines that sites which rely on significant earth works, such as mounding or cut and fill for integration will be unacceptable.
+The proposed development does not respect the natural contours of the site but instead relies heavily on engineering works to accommodate a dwelling which otherwise would not be feasible on the site.
 While views of the application site will be relatively short, the views of the dwelling and ancillary works will have an adverse visual impact and would be contrary to Policies CTY13 and CTY14 of PPS21. - 8.11 As this is an outline application, specific details of the dwelling have not been provided.
 The dwellings adjacent to the site to the north are modest, single storey/chalet type dwellings and sited in close proximity to the roadside.
-It would be envisaged that a dwelling on the application site would have to be of a similar scale to respect the existing character and pattern of development along this part of Loughermore Rd.
-However the most recent version of the block plan indicates that the finished floor level of the dwelling will sit between approximately 0.8m and 1.4m above road level.
-While a dwelling with a finished floor level similar to the road level and of a similar scale to the adjacent dwellings would be an appropriate scale, the raising of the finished floor level by the levels indicated above the road levels would result in even a single storey dwelling appearing unduly conspicuous and prominent given the close proximity to the roadside and would be contrary to Paragraph 6.70 of the SPPS and Policies CTY 13 and CTY14 of PPS21.
-As the engineering works and dwelling would have an adverse impact and contrary to Policies CTY 13 and CTY14, the proposal fails to meet the full requirements of Policy CTY8.
-As the proposal fails to comply with Policy CTY8 and no overriding reasons have been provided as to why the development is essential in this location, the proposal is also contrary to Policy CTY1.
+The revised plans have indicated that a dwelling on the site would have a finished floor level similar to Loughermore Road and would be single storey with a ridge height of 5.5m above finished floor level.
+Given the revised floor levels and overall height, a dwelling on the site would be comparable to the adjacent property at No. 38, and as such removes the concerns regarding the potential for a dwelling on the site to appear as a prominent feature in the immediate landscape, which existed under the previously submitted plans.
+However as the engineering works and dwelling would have an adverse impact and be contrary to Policies CTY 13 and CTY14, the proposal fails to meet the full requirements of Policy CTY8.
+As the proposal fails to comply with Policy CTY8 and no over-riding reasons have been provided as to why the development is essential in this location, the proposal is also contrary to Policy CTY1.